Category: Newsletter

 Lenten Book Club

-During Lent this year, we will be participating in a national-church-wide book club.
-We will meet on Sunday mornings at 9:00 am for coffee (and food if you wish) and conversation about the book The Ungrateful Refugee by Dina Nayeri.
-Our first discussion will take place Sunday, March 16, and will continue through Palm Sunday (April 13).
-If you wish to read along and/or participate, please sign up on the bulletin board at church or reply to this email no later than Sunday, March 2, so we know how many books to order for everyone.
+This Sunday marks the final session of our Lenten book club meetings.
+During Lent this year, we have participated in a national-church-wide book club.
+We met on Sunday mornings at 9:00 am for coffee and conversation about the book The Ungrateful Refugee by Dina Nayeri.
+Our first discussion took place last Sunday, March 16, and draws to a close this Sunday.

 Volunteers Needed